GoesToEleven/golang-web-dev/031_AWS/04_RDS/02_setting-up/README.md

 # Create an IAM User

-Services in AWS, such as Amazon RDS, require that you provide credentials when you access them, so that the service can determine whether you have permission to access its resources.
+Services in AWS, such as Amazon RDS, require credentials to access them.

-We recommend that you use AWS Identity and Access Management (IAM).
+There are a few different ways to do this, but we're going to use Identity Access Management (IAM).

-Create an IAM user, and then add the user to an IAM group with administrative permissions.

-If you signed up for AWS but have not created an IAM user for yourself, you can create one using the IAM console.

 ## Create an IAM user for yourself and add the user to an Administrators group